gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

   }
 }
 ```

+> `copyinstr` is [required](https://illumos.org/books/dtrace/chp-user.html#chp-user) because our D script runs inside the kernel but we are trying to access user-space memory.

 When we run this script on `go test -c` which builds the text executable, we see that all the SQL files are being opened by the Go compiler and subsequently embedded in the test binary: